Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Editor's Note: We called the poison control center about Borax.
 They said it is generally safe to use unless children or pets eat a lot of it.

 I use to work at a daycare, and the health inspectors would not allow insecticides because of the children.
 The administrator was told to use cornmeal, supposedly they ingest it and can't digest it and it kills them safely.
-I know it works for regular ants, I am sure it would work for fire ants also.

 To kill fire ants, boil a pot of water and pour it on your garden bed.
 The water will kills them instantly and they will not return.
 The bigger the pot the better.